NorthernStars/SRCMS-Documentation/Development/SRCMS/SRCMS.md

       ...
   }
   ```
-- **Description:** The `loadConfig` method is called to load the CMS configuration.
+- **Description:** The `loadConfig` method is called to load the SRCMS configuration.
 If no configuration is provided, it attempts to load a saved default configuration.

 **Step 3: Verify WiFi Connection**
 - **Code:**